The following bylaws were approved by the members in November 2004; amended November 2011; amended June 2015; amended April 2021.

 Section V. REMOVAL, RECALL, AND RESIGNATION of OFFICERS, OR COMMITTEE CHAIRS

-(i) In the event of death.
+(a) In the event of death.

-(ii) If the officeholder or chair submits a resignation, in writing, to the Recording Secretary or the President of DWD.
+(b) If the officeholder or chair submits a resignation, in writing, to the Recording Secretary or the President of DWD.

-(iv) if the Board by simple majority declares the office vacated after a Board Member fails to attend three (3) regularly scheduled or properly noticed Board meetings in any given calendar year.
+(d) If the Board by simple majority declares the office vacated after a Board Member fails to attend three (3) regularly scheduled or properly noticed Board meetings in any given calendar year.
 Notice of the proposed removal must be given to the officeholder or chair at least by at least seven days in advance of the meeting at which the removal will be voted upon.
 Board member shall be given an allotted amount of time to reconcile or respond to challenge at meeting scheduled for removal vote.
 The results of such a vote shall be communicated in writing to the individual concerned.
+It is the duty of all Board Members to attend all meetings of DWD and any Standing Committees to which they are appointed, and to assure that their attendance at all such meeting is recorded.

-(v) If the officeholder or chair is removed from office by motion duly adopted by two-thirds (2/3) of those voting members present and voting at a duly called regular meeting of DWD.
+(e) If the officeholder or chair is removed from office by motion duly adopted by two-thirds (2/3) of those voting members present and voting at a duly called regular meeting of DWD.

 Section VI.
 Nominations and Elections to CDP Endorsing Conference

-resident in the Assembly District(s) and duly registered as a member of the Democratic Party of California, for each 20 members in good standing registered to vote in the Assembly District(s) who were listed on the roster submitted to Riverside County Democratic Party and to the appropriate Regional Director of the CDP no later than July 1 of the year immediately prior to the endorsing process.
+(a) Club representatives shall be allocated as follows: one representative, resident in the Assembly District(s) and duly registered as a member of the Democratic Party of California, for each 20 members in good standing registered to vote in the Assembly District(s) who were listed on the roster submitted to the appropriate Regional Director of the CDP no later than July 1 of the year immediately prior to the endorsing process.

-(ii) For purposes of this Section:
+(b) For purposes of this Section:

-(1) Only members in good standing as of the July 1 deadline shall be
+(1) Only members in good standing as of the deadline shall be included on the roster.

-current or have been waived due to economic hardship and has been a member for at least six months.
+(2) “Members in Good Standing” shall mean a member whose dues are current or have been waived due to economic hardship and has been a member for at least three months.

-(3) The status of such members may be certified by the Club’s President,
+(3) The status of such members may be certified by the Club’s President, Recording Secretary, Corresponding Secretary or Treasurer.

 (4) The Club’s representatives to any pre-endorsing conference shall be from the roster described above and the overall list of representatives to all conferences shall be equally apportioned between women and other than women, to the extent possible.

-(iii) Said representatives shall be selected by majority vote of a Selection Committee comprised of the President, Vice-President, Recording Secretary, Corresponding Secretary and Treasurer, a quorum being present.
+(c) Said representatives shall be selected by majority vote of a Selection Committee comprised of the President, Vice-President, Recording Secretary, Corresponding Secretary and Treasurer, a quorum being present.
 The Selection Committee shall not select one of its own members unless it first determines that no other viable option is available.
 If such determination is made, they shall inform the membership of their decision, and the reasons therefor, at the next General Membership meeting.

 ARTICLE V. MEETINGS